zoe-pith/pith-site/supperclub.md

 snapper with green peppercorn and green pepper

 cauliflower with harissa and maple syrup
-porcini with pappardelle, juniper, and bone marrow duck with potato, pistachio, and balinese peppercorn
+morel ravioli with juniper and bone marrow duck with potato, pistachio, and balinese peppercorn
-mustard frill with fennel, persimmon, and earl grey
+mustard frill with fennel, persimmon, and puffed rice

-apple cider cake with buckwheat ice cream
+red currant cake with buckwheat ice cream molasses and yogurt
-cookies and tea

 ### tea
 barley